SadafDavre/Time-Series-Analysis-and-Forecasting-Research-Project/README.md

 # Time-Series-Analysis-and-Forecasting-Research-Project
 Detailed exploration of time series analysis and forecasting within the scope of my Master' level Financial data analysis course.
+Covering a broad spectrum of potential applications, from demand and sales forecasting to stock price analysis and web traffic patterns, this project showcases the versatility and commercial significance of time series analysis.
+Through the application of specific models and forecasting techniques, it offers insights and methodologies for addressing real-world problems in the fields of econometrics and data science.